Extra Touches to Set Yourself Apart from Other Real Estate Agents

 Meeting at a property bright and early?
 Pick up a latte and a muffin on the way over.

 Heading to the title company for closing?
-Pack a small bottle of prosecco to cheers your clients on getting their keys.
+Pack a small bottle of prosecco to toast your clients on getting their keys.

-These little touches can go a long way in making a customer feel cared for — and you can bet they’ll share those details with others in need of agent services.
+These little touches can go a long way in making a customer feel cared for — and you can bet they’ll share those details with others in need of a real estate agent.